 Gerunds in English

 Gerunds can also express a state of being.
-For example, in the sentence "Being a teacher is rewarding," the gerund "being" is used as the subject, which means that the speaker finds it rewarding to be a teacher.
+For example, in the sentence “Being a good listener is an important skill,” the gerund “being is used as the subject, which means that the speaker finds it rewarding to be a great listener.

-Now that we understand the meaning of a gerund, let's look at some examples of gerunds in sentences.
+Now that we've clarified the meaning of the gerund let's look at some examples of how to use it in sentences.

-These examples show how gerunds can be used as the subject, object, or complement in your sentence.
+These gerunds examples show how this form can be used as the subject, object, or complement in your sentence.
+How about writing your own gerund sentence in the comments to reinforce this form?

 Types of Gerunds